Find A CSER: On-Campus

 Description

-Students will assist teachers in a variety of tasks including grading, bulletin boards, preparing materials, research, working with students, and other classroom tasks.
-Students may assist in elementary classrooms, the elementary office, or the LCA library.
+Students will assist teachers in a variety of tasks including preparing materials, completing bulletin boards, grading, research, and other classroom tasks.
+Students may assist in elementary classrooms, the elementary office, the elementary computer lab, or the LCA library.
 Hours are flexible between 8:15 am and 3:30 pm.
 Students should help support the academic environment of LCA by wearing professional, modest dress.
 Piercings are not permitted, except for ear piercings for ladies.
-Students will be working with administrators, teachers, and students.
+Students will be working with teachers, administrators, and students.
 Volunteers should be friendly, dependable, and professional.
+Students completing CSER at LCA should plan to complete hours consistently throughout the semester, rather than trying to load many hours into a short time frame.

 Students are required to complete a background check and pay the $10 processing fee.
+LU education students who have completed a background check for LU practicum placements may provide results in lieu of the background check.
 Students will be required to comply with all health guidelines in place.

 Before registering, you are required to reach out to the supervisor via the contact information above to confirm availability.